Linuxbarista/wifipineapplepager-payloads/library/user/remote_access/pagecord/README.md

 upload     - Upload file to Pager [attach to 'upload' command]

 readme     - Show a readme file in markdown format [readme path/to/README.md]

+payloads   - List all user payloads along with their descriptions
 ```

 **OR You can just use the channel as a basic shell**